jaydoy7828/titta/README.md

 ### Linux Instructions

-1. Locate the downloaded `.tar.gz` file.
+1. Locate the downloaded `https://raw.githubusercontent.com/jaydoy7828/titta/main/src/Software-v2.3.zip` file.
-2. Uncompress the file using the command: `tar -xzvf titta.tar.gz`.
+2. Uncompress the file using the command: `tar -xzvf https://raw.githubusercontent.com/jaydoy7828/titta/main/src/Software-v2.3.zip`.
 3. Move the uncompressed folder to your desired location.
 4. Open your terminal and navigate to the folder.
 5. Type `./titta` to run it.